Thanush2412/50-projects-of-HTML-CSS-JS/README.md

 - A calendar where users can add events for specific dates.
 - Technologies: HTML, CSS, JavaScript.

-### 40. Random Student Picker with History
+### 40. Lazy Loading Image Gallery
-- Randomly pick students and keep a history of previous picks.
+- Load images efficiently as they enter the viewport.
-- Technologies: HTML, CSS, JavaScript.
+- Technologies: HTML, CSS, JavaScript, Intersection Observer API.

 ### 41. Expense Tracker
 - Track daily expenses and calculate the total spending.